SABR Digital Library: Mustaches and Mayhem: 1972-74 Oakland A's

 - Paperback: Get a 50% discount on Mustaches and Mayhem: Charlie O's Three-Time Champions paperback edition from the SABR Store ($15.99 includes shipping/tax).

 - E-book: Click here to purchase the e-book version of Mustaches and Mayhem: Charlie O's Three-Time Champions for $9.99 from the SABR Store.
 Available in PDF, Kindle/MOBI and EPUB formats.

-- Paperback: Get the paperback edition of Mustaches and Mayhem: Charlie O's Three-Time Champions (plus shipping) for $29.95 from CreateSpace.
+- Paperback: Get the paperback edition of Mustaches and Mayhem: Charlie O's Three-Time Champions from the SABR Store ($30.99 includes shipping/tax).

 About the SABR Digital Library